evaneliasyoung/EvanMod/README.md

 - Yoyo Gauntlet combines the effects of the Yoyo Bag with the Fire Gauntlet.
 - Defender of Cthulhu permanently grants the ability to dash.
 - Gemstone Hook combines the six gem hooks.
+- Hellstone Extractinator is a slightly improved Extractinator.

 ## Off By Default